ARSadri/RobustGaussianFittingLibrary/README.md

 	* fitBackgroundTensor_multiproc : Does fitBackgroundTensor using multiprocessing

 ### Examples in Python ###
-Many test functions are availble in the tests.py script. in the script, look for the main function and choose one of them to run or Simply type in:
+Many test functions are availble in the tests.py script. in the script, look for the main function and choose one of them to run.

+## fitting a single value to a vector of data
 ```
-make test
+import RobustGaussianFittingLibrary
+import numpy as np
+inliers = np.random.randn(30)
+outliers = np.array([10, 20, 1000])
+inVec = np.random.shuffle(np.hstack((inliers, outliers)))
+print(RobustGaussianFittingLibrary.fitValue(inVec))
 ```

 ## Compilation into shared library
 Run the following command to generate a shared .so library:
 ```